IBiDat/nn2poly/README.md

 [![DOI](https://img.shields.io/badge/doi-10.1109/TNNLS.2023.3330328-informational.svg)](https://doi.org/10.1109/TNNLS.2023.3330328)
 <!-- badges: end -->

 The **nn2poly** package implements the NN2Poly method that allows to transform an already trained deep feed-forward fully connected neural network into a polynomial representation that predicts as similar as possible to the original neural network.
+The obtained polynomial coefficients can be used to explain features (and their interactions) importance  in the neural network, therefore working as a tool for interpretability or eXplainable Artificial Intelligence (XAI).

 ## Related Papers: